vaginessa/Tool-X/README.md

 =>

-You can install 50 tools just a single click.
+You can install almost 50 tools just a single click.

 # installation in termux

 Open the termux app and type following commands.